Hughes A.M.E. Chapel: History

 The former church building is a common example of late 19th- and early 20th-century religious buildings that were built in rural communities on the Eastern Shore of Maryland.
 The chapel is one of several modest churches associated with African-American congregations in western Dorchester County in the area of Bucktown.
 Bucktown is closely associated with Harriet Tubman, who was born nearby.
-The Bucktown region was home to bi- and tri-racial people who were descended from Native, African, and European Americans.
+The Bucktown region was home to mixed-race people who were descended from Native, African, and European Americans.

 The chapel was built between 1894 and 1900 for the Trinity Methodist Episcopal (M.E.)
 Church.
 In 1955 it was sold to the trustees of Hughes African Methodist Episcopal (A.M.E.)
 Chapel.
 The property was donated to the Nause-Waiwash Band of Indians in 1998.
 The Nause-Waiwash Band is a non-profit organization for people who self-identify as being of Nanticoke descent.
 The band includes descendants of original Trinity M.E.
 Church congregants.